HLRS/genproxy/share/doc/genproxy.1.md

 ## **[\--pcpl=N, \--path-length=N]** ##

-Allow a chain of at most N proxies to be generated from this one (default=-1, which is evaluated as unlimited).
+Allow a chain of at most N proxies to be generated from this one (default=-1, i.e. unlimited).

 ## **[-b, \--bits=N]** ##